 The Innovation Awards - ALUS Canada

-The Innovation Awards—the Weston Family Ecosystem Innovation Award and the ALUS Canada Producer Innovation Award—were created in 2016 to recognize outstanding researchers and innovative producers of ecosystem services on Canadian farms and ranches.
+The Innovation Awards—the Weston Family Ecosystem Innovation Award and the ALUS Canada Producer Innovation Award (now known as the Dave Reid Award)—were created in 2016 to recognize outstanding researchers and innovative producers of ecosystem services on Canadian farms and ranches.

 The Weston Family Ecosystem Innovation Award